p-costa/SNaC/README.md

  * Hybrid MPI/OpenMP parallelization
  * FFT-based synthesis of the Poissonn equation along one direction
  * HYPRE library used to solve Poisson/Helmholtz equations
+ * Passive-scalar transport, with optional Boussinesq buoyancy from the first scalar
  * Parallel I/O using MPI I/O
  * A different canonical flow can be simulated just by changing the input files